Indigenous Knowledge for Effective Education Program

 - Support accessing induction services from local districts/tribal education agencies

-- Enrolled member of a recognized tribe
+- Enrolled member or descendant of a federally or state recognized tribe

 If you're interested in applying to IKEEP, reach out to IKEEP staff as the first step in your application process.
 We recommend contacting IKEEP as soon as possible.

 Contact the IKEEP office in the Department of Curriculum & Instruction, University of Idaho College of Education by email (email@example.com), phone (208-885-0178), or in-person (ED 203).

 Complete IKEEP application (part 1 & part 2) and send to IKEEP program staff.

 - Fill in the requested information and answer all the questions

 - Scan and submit completed application materials by email, to firstname.lastname@example.org